A few years ago, my wife and I took the leap, bought a lot in Estes Park and built our dream home in Windcliff.

 The prices below are irrespective of (do NOT include) the cost of the lot.
 You can make your own analysis of that cost based on which lot you plan to purchase – the current list is posted on our real estate pages for available lots and land for sale in Estes Park.

 What does it cost, roughly, to build a home in Estes Park?

-When we built, we were VERY conservative with some finish-out materials.
+We were able to stay at the bottom end of that scale when we built our home.
+We were VERY conservative with some finish-out materials.
 First of all, we had a relatively simple, clean design to work with thanks to our architect who was worth EVERY PENNY.
-We used modestly priced exterior sidings, used industrial/construction materials instead of exotic hardwood finish details, eliminated almost all expensive steel sub-structures, used lower-priced engineered wood flooring, used painted concrete instead of expensive flooring downstairs, used formica countertops instead of granite (saved us nearly $7,000 from the builder’s original budget!), used melamine cabinets instead of exotic hardwood, and modest appliances all contributed to a slightly lower build-out than most home builders would probably shoot for these days.
-But the results don’t look low-cost: AscentEstesPark.com
+We used modestly priced exterior sidings, used industrial/construction materials instead of exotic hardwood finish details, eliminated almost all expensive steel sub-structures, used lower-priced engineered wood flooring, used painted concrete instead of expensive flooring downstairs, used formica countertops instead of granite (saved us nearly $7,000 from the builder’s original budget!), melamine cabinets instead of exotic hardwood, and modest appliances all contributed to a slightly lower build-out than most home builders would probably shoot for these days.

 Now, to be fair we also splurged a little: the fireplace, the amount of decking, the size of the garage, the standing seam roof w/gutters, the flatwork, additional insulation options, higher capacity HVAC boiler, relatively expensive tile work in the bathrooms, high-design plumbing fixtures, and some late change orders.